cracked-machine/mmap_diagram/README.md

   -h, --help            show this help message and exit -o OUT, --out OUT     path to the markdown output report file.
 Default: "out/report.md" -l LIMIT, --limit LIMIT
-                        The maximum memory address for the diagram.
+                        The maximum height for the diagram.
+Memory regions exceeding this height will be scaled to fit.
 Please use hex.
-Default: 0x3e8 (1000) -s SCALE, --scale SCALE
+Default: 0x3e8 (1000)
-                        The scale factor for the diagram.
-Default: 1 -v VOIDTHRESHOLD, --voidthreshold VOIDTHRESHOLD
+  -v VOIDTHRESHOLD, --voidthreshold VOIDTHRESHOLD
                         The threshold for skipping void sections.
 Please use hex.
 Default: 0x3e8 (1000)
 ```